ttaggg/flooded_island/docs/refactoring_brief.md

 - Ensure it uses development configuration

 #### Create `deploy_prod.sh` (rename/update current `deploy.sh`):
+- Assume the production build (`frontend/dist`) is generated ahead of time via `scripts/build_prod.sh`; the deployment step should simply validate its presence and sync it to `/var/www/flooded-island`.
 - Reads all configuration from `.env.production`
 - Generates nginx config from template
 - No hardcoded values